 WHAT IS CUSHING'S DISEASE

-Cushing’s Syndrome is the resulting set of symptoms observed when the body is exposed to excess cortisone (or related hormones) over a long period of time.
+Cushing’s Syndrome (AKA Cushing's Disease) is the resulting set of symptoms observed when the body is exposed to excess cortisone (or related hormones) over a long period of time.
+There are many cortisone-type hormones, both natural and synthetic.
 Cortisol (called "hydrocortisone" when used as a medication) is a hormone produced by the adrenal glands which are located atop the kidneys.
 Cortisol is stored in the adrenal glands and is released in times of stress where it helps our bodies prepare for a “fight or flight” situation.
-It adjusts the metabolism to expect physical exertion by mobilizing fat and sugar stores and retaining sodium and water.
+It adjusts the body's metabolism to expect physical exertion by mobilizing fat and sugar stores and retaining sodium and water.
 It puts us in a state of “break down” so that our stored resources can be used quickly.
-If the body is exposed to this hormone most of the time, however, instead of during short stressful periods only, the state of break down becomes debilitating.
+If the body is exposed to this hormone most of the time instead of just during short stressful periods, the state of break down goes on and on.
+Obviously, this has repercussions with muscle strength, hair growth, the immune system and more.

 There are several mechanisms which can lead to Cushing’s syndrome and, as they are treated differently, it is important to determine which one is at work in a given animal.